Home / Neighborhoods / Brooklyn Heights

 How do you get from Brooklyn Heights to Manhattan?

 The 2, 3, 4, 5 trains reach Lower Manhattan in under 5 minutes and Midtown in about 20 minutes.
 Many residents walk across the Brooklyn Bridge.
-NYC Ferry service from Brooklyn Bridge Park connects to Manhattan landings.
+NYC Ferry service from Brooklyn Bridge Park connects to Manhattan landings, notably Wall Street in under 10 minutes.

 What makes Brooklyn Heights historically significant?

 Brooklyn Heights was designated NYC's first historic district in 1965.
-Developed in the 1820s–1860s as one of America's first commuter suburbs, it contains one of the finest collections of 19th-century residential architecture in the United States.
+Developed in the 1820s–1860s as America's first commuter suburb, it contains one of the finest collections of 19th-century residential architecture in the United States.

 Find Your Home in Brooklyn Heights